-More specifically, the payment ratios of the base compensation, annual incentive, and long-term incentive (including restricted stock remuneration) are set roughly at 50%, 30%, and 20% respectively, based on the past records of the average consolidated ordinary profit and the median amount of the annual and medium-to-long-term individual performance target evaluation.
+More specifically, the payment ratios of the base compensation, annual incentive, and long-term incentive (including restricted stock remuneration) are set roughly at 50%, 30%, and 20% respectively, based on the

 2-6.
 Policy on Determining the Timing and Conditions for the Granting of Remuneration, etc.